 What is Zurple, and Who Owns it?

-Just like the lead generation marketing suite “Offrs” (you find my review about them here, Zurple is also owned by the Constellation Real Estate Group.
+Like the lead generation marketing suite “Offrs” (you find my review about them here), the Constellation Real Estate Group also owns Zurple.

-In general, Zurple is a combination of a CRM and a real estate lead generation platform that generates buyer and seller leads for you by using mainly digital marketing channels such as Google and Facebook Ads.
+In general, Zurple combines a CRM and a real estate lead generation platform that generates buyer and seller leads for you using mainly digital marketing channels such as Google and Facebook Ads.

-The key feature that differentiates them against many other competitors is their automated, behavioral-based and highly individualized lead nurturing system.
+The key feature that differentiates them from many competitors is their automated, behavioral-based, and highly individualized lead nurturing system.

-Zurple basically offers two main core features.
-One is buyer and seller lead generation and the other is lead follow up or nurturing.
+Zurple offers two main core features.
+One is buyer and seller lead generation, and the other is lead follow-up or nurturing.

 1) Seller and Buyer Lead Generation (Marketing)